LambdaInteractive/dialogue-editor/docs/README.md

-Documentation of decisions and reasoning behind the project
+Documentation of how this software works, and planning